zeeshanali/Online-Help/docs/Manage_maintain_HA_lustre_fs_5_0.md

 You can also directly edit the NID configuration for a server, but to do this, the server cannot belong to an existing Lustre file system.
 See [NID Configuration](Graphical_User_Interface_9_0.md/#9.3.1.1e).

-**WARNING:** For Lustre* file systems created and managed by Manager for Lustre\* software, the only supported command line interface is the CLI provided by Manager for Lustre\* software.
-Modifying such a Lustre* file system manually from a UNIX shell will interfere with the ability of Manager for Lustre\* software to manage and monitor the file system.
+**WARNING:** For Lustre* file systems created and managed by Intel® Manager for Lustre* software, the only supported command line interface is the CLI provided by Intel® Manager for Lustre* software.
+Modifying such a Lustre* file system manually from a UNIX shell will interfere with the ability of Intel® Manager for Lustre* software to manage and monitor the file system.

-Lustre* commands can, however, be used to manage metadata or object storage servers in an existing Lustre* storage system that has been set up outside the manager and is being monitored, *but not managed*, by Manager for Lustre\* software.
+Lustre* commands can, however, be used to manage metadata or object storage servers in an existing Lustre* storage system that has been set up outside the manager and is being monitored, *but not managed*, by Intel® Manager for Lustre* software.

 [Top of page](#5.0)